QRIS Frequently Asked Questions

 What if my program was in the process of preparing for a STAR rating according to the prior system?

-If your program was in the process of gathering information for a STAR rating, put all activity on pause until the new system is released.
+If your program was in the process of gathering information for a STAR rating under the old system, please refer to the assessment page on this website to view the new criteria for assessment.

 According to the new system, what are the criteria for a STAR 1 rating?

-If I opted out of STAR 1, can I still apply for a STAR 2 and above when the new system is fully implemented?
+If I opted out of STAR 1, can I still apply for a higher STAR rating when the new system is fully implemented?

 Yes, programs that are interested in a higher STAR rating may apply, even if they opted out of STAR 1.